 At Advancing Opportunities, we excel in providing residential and respite services to people of with all disabilities, along with advocacy and education services for parents and guardians and assistive technology support.
-As a leader in the field, we are pleased to share our experience, knowledge, and expertise with the disability community through our social media outlets: Facebook, Twitter, LinkedIn, Google+, YouTube, and Pinterest.
+As a leader in the field, we are pleased to share our experience, knowledge, and expertise with the disability community through our social media outlets: Facebook, Twitter, Google+, LinkedIn, YouTube, and Pinterest.
 In our Disability and Ability Highlights of the Week column, we will select the best of what we found and shared and present them.
 Please click on the titles with embedded links to find the full article.

-Please stop by our website, http://advopps.org/, and find out all we have to offer.
 In addition, we are specialists in the area of assistive technology and offer a huge array of services; the Assistive Technology Center is New Jersey’s premier source of information and equipment.

 Advancing Opportunities job announcement of the week: